Don’t be scared…! Your shadow self is the portal to everything you desire…

 Holed up in the darkest corners of the psyche, our shadow traits exist in those places we usually fear to tread.
 So if we don’t actually want to go there… how can we find, discover, and identify our shadows?

-6 Access points for meeting the shadow self…
+6 ways you can identify the shadow self…

 Without waiting until you’re triggered, out of control, and taken by surprise, how can you access your unconscious, and meet your shadow?